 “Did you mean all this shit you just said?”
 Pink Shirt shouts in my ear.

 “No, I came all the way down here to bullshit a bunch of clansmen,” I yell, “because I had nothing better to do and I really wanted to get my ass kicked.
-Of course, I meant it!”
+Of course, I meant it.”

 The man grabs my head and pulls me close.
 Closer than I ever want to be to a pink shirt and human teeth on a string.
-“Then you do an ad blast!” he roars.
-“Advertise your shitty tryouts on the ‘Net!
+“Then you do an ad blast,” he roars.
+“Advertise your shitty tryouts on the ‘Net.
 Why come here and start a whole shitload of blood feuds?”

 From the angle my head has been bent, I have a terrific view of the bar.
 The two guys beside us start shoving each other.
 The group beyond them has already pulled out knives.
 The Andosians are trying to get out of the room before the real fighting starts.
 The Nokkran is in the corner, shaking in euphoria.